-Industrial/Flex space: Flex space is a form of smaller scale warehouse or light industrial development, which could have a blend of industrial and office features.
+Flex space is a form of smaller scale warehouse or light industrial development, which could have a blend of industrial and office features.
 Typical tenants include local contractors' office and storage space, manufacturing/sales, service businesses, and warehouse/distribution uses.
+Given a surplus of this type of space in the region as well as the concern that tenants might impact local environmental resources, this use is not recommended for further analysis.